Xenon: Halides

-Three fluorides are known: XeF_{2}, XeF_{4}, and XeF_{6}.
-XeF is theorized to be unstable.
+Three fluorides are known: link=xenon difluoride|XeF2, link=xenon tetrafluoride|XeF4, and link=xenon hexafluoride|XeF6.
 These are the starting points for the synthesis of almost all xenon compounds.

-The solid, crystalline difluoride XeF_{2} is formed when a mixture of fluorine and xenon gases is exposed to ultraviolet light.
+The solid, crystalline difluoride XeF2 is formed when a mixture of fluorine and xenon gases is exposed to ultraviolet light.
 The ultraviolet component of ordinary daylight is sufficient.
-Long-term heating of XeF_{2} at high temperatures under an NiF_{2} catalyst yields XeF_{6}.
-Pyrolysis of XeF_{6} in the presence of NaF yields high-purity XeF_{4}.
+Long-term heating of XeF2 at high temperatures under an NiF2 catalyst yields XeF6.
+Pyrolysis of XeF6 in the presence of NaF yields high-purity XeF4.

-The xenon fluorides behave as both fluoride acceptors and fluoride donors, forming salts that contain such cations as XeF^{+} and XeF_{3}^{+}, and anions such as XeF_{5}^{−}, XeF_{7}^{−}, and XeF_{8}^{2−}.
-The green, paramagnetic Xe_{2}^{+} is formed by the reduction of XeF_{2} by xenon gas.
+The xenon fluorides behave as both fluoride acceptors and fluoride donors, forming salts that contain such cations as XeF+ and Xe2F_{3}+, and anions such as XeF_{5}-, XeF_{7}-, and XeF_{8}(2-).
+The green, paramagnetic Xe2+ is formed by the reduction of XeF2 by xenon gas.

-XeF_{2} also forms coordination complexes with transition metal ions.
+XeF2 also forms coordination complexes with transition metal ions.
 More than 30 such complexes have been synthesized and characterized.

 Whereas the xenon fluorides are well characterized, the other halides are not.
-Xenon dichloride, formed by the high-frequency irradiation of a mixture of xenon, fluorine, and silicon or carbon tetrachloride, is reported to be an endothermic, colorless, crystalline compound that decomposes into the elements at 80 °C. However, XeCl_{2} may be merely a van der Waals molecule of weakly bound Xe atoms and Cl_{2} molecules and not a real compound.
-Theoretical calculations indicate that the linear molecule XeCl_{2} is less stable than the van der Waals complex.
+Xenon dichloride, formed by the high-frequency irradiation of a mixture of xenon, fluorine, and silicon or carbon tetrachloride, is reported to be an endothermic, colorless, crystalline compound that decomposes into the elements at 80 °C. However, XeCl2 may be merely a van der Waals molecule of weakly bound Xe atoms and Cl2 molecules and not a real compound.
+Theoretical calculations indicate that the linear molecule XeCl2 is less stable than the van der Waals complex.
 Xenon tetrachloride and xenon dibromide are even more unstable and they cannot be synthesized by chemical reactions.
-They were created by radioactive decay of ^{129}ICl_{4}^{−} and ^{129}IBr_{2}^{−}, respectively.
+They were created by radioactive decay of ^{129}ICl_{4}- and ^{129}IBr_{2}-, respectively.

 Oxides and oxohalides

-Three oxides of xenon are known: xenon trioxide (XeO_{3}) and xenon tetroxide (XeO_{4}), both of which are dangerously explosive and powerful oxidizing agents, and xenon dioxide (XeO_{2}), which was reported in 2011 with a coordination number of four.
-XeO_{2} forms when xenon tetrafluoride is poured over ice.
+Three oxides of xenon are known: xenon trioxide (XeO3) and xenon tetroxide (XeO4), both of which are dangerously explosive and powerful oxidizing agents, and xenon dioxide (XeO2), which was reported in 2011 with a coordination number of four.
+XeO2 forms when xenon tetrafluoride is poured over ice.
 Its crystal structure may allow it to replace silicon in silicate minerals.
-The XeOO^{+} cation has been identified by infrared spectroscopy in solid argon.
+The XeOO+ cation has been identified by infrared spectroscopy in solid argon.

-Xenon does not react with oxygen directly; the trioxide is formed by the hydrolysis of XeF_{6}:
+Xenon does not react with oxygen directly; the trioxide is formed by the hydrolysis of XeF6: